 2. Use bracket exposure

-It’s not a perfect solution, but it will help improve your landscape photos when planning activities around golden hour are difficult or not possible.
+It’s not a perfect solution, but it can help improve your landscape photos when planning activities around golden hour are difficult or not possible.
 You may also find the images the camera thought were over or underexposed are actually better than the “properly” exposed image.

 The first three photos in the below series are the three original photos.
 The first is what the camera thought was the correct exposure and would be the only image I had if I hadn’t used bracket exposure.
 There are a lot of shadows on the face of the rock and in the background.
-The middle photo exposes the background and reduces the shadows on the face, but most of the face is overexposed, while the third photo is underexposed and dark.
+The second photo exposes the background and reduces the shadows on the face, but most of the face is overexposed, while the third photo is underexposed and dark.

 The final photo is the HDR blend of all three images which used the best exposure of each to create a photo better than any were on their own.